jgarcialouzao/mobility-epl_le2022/Replication_files/README.txt

 ************** DATA ACCESS PROCESSING & RESULTS ******************************

-After having access to the data, replication of the results ask for running for a serious of Stata routines that are included in the Master_File.do
+After having access to the data, replication of the results ask for running a series of Stata routines that are included in the Master_File.do

 It is important that all directories are set up as indicated in the do.files to ensure the smooth process of the routines.